-China has a dashing new hero for our coronavirus times: The ‘Mask Hunter’
+China has a dashing new hero: The ‘Mask Hunter’

 “This is better than a blockbuster,” added another.

-The series was aired amid a global struggle to secure personal protection equipment to shield against the new coronavirus, which originated in the Chinese city of Wuhan at the end of last year.
+The series was aired amid a global struggle to secure personal protective equipment to shield against the novel coronavirus, which was detected in the Chinese city of Wuhan at the end of last year.

 China has stepped up its production of masks, but it’s still not enough to meet soaring international demand.

 Enter Lin.
 He’s not acting on behalf of the government or for altruistic reasons.
 He’s a businessman hoping to make a buck.
-He said he has sold $100 million worth of masks and mask fabric since the coronavirus outbreak began.
+He said he has sold $100 million worth of masks and mask fabric since the outbreak began.

 The series follows Lin and his associate, who calls herself “Wake,” during March when masks were in extremely short supply.
 It begins when some questionable middlemen come to pitch him at his hotel room.